When can you say that you know a thing?

 Different from Azteca, Maya, and Inca in Latin America, many people tend to think that North America in the early stage lacks a high civilization, focusing on the hunting and gathering.

 History is written by the victors, so that it is sometimes difficult to recognize that you are not aware of the truth.

-It is three hours’ drive from the archeological site, Chaco canyon to get to a hot spring near Jemez Springs.
+It is three hours’ drive from the archaeological site, Chaco canyon to get to a hot spring near Jemez Springs.

 The five miles dirt road is horribly rough.

 After leaving the car, you have ten minutes’ hiking.

 Climbing the steep slope, you will see steam rising in the right.